OPM/ResInsight-UserDocumentation/content/3d-main-window/ContourMaps.md

 Contour Maps can be created in many different ways:

-- New Contour Map from the context menu of case or the **Contour Maps** project tree item underneath the case.
+- New Contour Map from the right-click menu of case or the **Contour Maps** project tree item underneath the case.
 These will create contour maps with default values.
-- New Contour Map from 3D View in the Eclipse View context menu.
+- New Contour Map from 3D View in the Eclipse View right-click menu.
 This will create a contour map based on the existing 3D View with matching filters and result.
-- Duplicate Contour Map from the context menu of an existing Contour Map.
+- Duplicate Contour Map from the right-click menu of an existing Contour Map.
 This will copy the existing map.

 ![]({{< relref "" >}}images/3d-main-window/NewContourMapFromCase.png) ![]({{< relref "" >}}images/3d-main-window/NewContourMapFromFolder.png)